Nsolo Bushcamp has just four chalets all built on timber platforms.

 Cost of meal e.g. lunch: Included

 Walking safaris: Nsolo Bushcamp offers walking safaris through various environments, from open grassy plains to mopane woodlands, visiting the odd remaining lagoon and the riverine woods along the Luwi riverbed.
-Wildlife is plentiful here with species including Crawshay's zebra, elephant, lion and the usually elusive eland antelope.
-Walks between Nsolo and its sister-camp, Luwi Bushcamp (about 7km's away), are a highlight.See more ideas for Walking safaris in Zambia
+Walks between Nsolo and its sister bushcamp, Luwi, are a particular highlight.See more ideas for Walking safaris in Zambia

-Notes: Nsolo Bushcamp is unfenced; dangerous animals will often pass through the camp.
-Parents need to keep children under their close supervision at all times.
+Notes: Nsolo Bushcamp is unfenced with dangerous animals often passing through the camp.
+Parents need to keep children under close supervision at all times.

 Power supply: Solar Power

-Communications: Nsolo bushcamp has 24-hour radio communications with its sister camps in South Luangwa National Park and with its base near Mfuwe.
+Communications: Nsolo Bushcamp has 24-hour radio communications with its sister camps in South Luangwa National Park and with its base at Kapani Lodge.

 Health & safety